 We've served these many times and I'm continually impressed with the sweetness of flavor and tender texture of these little guys - they are fabulous.
 What they *won't* do is fill you up after a long day of being an impending Holiday Champion.
 These are appetizers, and something to savor while the bulk of your meal is being prepared.

-Half shell scallops hardly need a 'recipe' and are ridiculously simple, taking about 8 minutes of time from start to serve, and inspiring exclamations of joy from the delicious flavors.
+Sustainable farmed, Peruvian half shell scallops hardly need a 'recipe' and are ridiculously simple, taking about 8 minutes of time from start to serve, and inspiring exclamations of joy from the delicious flavors.
 And.. this treat has a bonus!
 When the morsel is gone you are left with a beautiful, functional shell to wash and re-use or re-purpose.